Room 5108 Life Sciences Building

 In each case we have utilized the different methods to address the underlying genetic cause of phenotypic variation in model organisms.

-The first I ASK WHY Outreach was done at the WVU Core Arboretum with over 20 participants ages 5 to adult.
+The third I ASK WHY Outreach was done with over 50 participants ages 5 to adult.

 Gallagher lab is awarded an NSF grant for genetic analysis of glyphosate response and an NIH NIES grant for MCHM affect on cellular metabolism.